RTCovid/business-impact/README.md

 ## Hypothesis
 Our hypothesis is that we can aggregate current data and, if needed, collect new data in order to develop a better understanding of the local economic impact.

-### Data categories
+### Data Categories
-Business formation, business open/closed status, payments processing, foreclosures, bankruptcy, employment/unemployment
+Business formation, business open/closed status, payments processing, foreclosures, bankruptcy, employment/unemployment.

 ### Scaling
 Though this project focuses on Riverside County, we will watch out for opportunities to forge partnerships to scale this work, extend it to other communities, and build upon the similar work of others in order to have the highest impact and leverage.